 So how do you establish and maintain a bookkeeping system?

-There are a great deal of software packages available, some cloud-based, that can get the job done: Quickbooks, Xero, Zoho books, Sage One, and Freshbooks are just some of the options available.
+There are a great deal of software packages available, some cloud-based, that can get the job done.

 As businesses grow, many hire in-house bookkeepers; some are full charge (handle all aspects of bookkeeping) while others are area specific such as invoicing, accounts receivables, payables, payroll or some combination.
 Outside CPAs are often used to make adjustments, offer advice and prepare all the required returns.